-In this tutorial, I'm going to show you how to test the TPS with 3 simple multimeter tests that you'll be able to accomplish in a matter of minutes.
+In this tutorial, I'll show you how to test the TPS part of the assembly in a step-by-step way.

 Contents of this tutorial:

 NOTE: This tutorial applies to the 1992 thru' 1999 2.2L Toyota Celica only.

 You can find this tutorial in Spanish here: Cómo Probar El Sensor TPS (1992-1999 2.2L Toyota Celica) (at: autotecnico-online.com).

 The voltage signal, that the TPS creates, tells the fuel injection computer the exact position of the throttle plate.
 This information is used, among many things, to: inject more fuel, advance ignition timing, etc.